dsc-courses/dsc80-2026-su/syllabus.md

 how many you have left.
 If you’ve run out of slip days and submit an assignment late, that assignment may still be graded, but you will receive a 0 on it when we calculate grades at the end of the quarter.
-However, in the event that you use all 5 days and submit another assignment late, we will allocate your slip days to your projects in **reverse-chronological order**.
+However, in the event that you use all your days and submit another assignment late, we will allocate your slip days to your projects in **reverse-chronological order**.
 This is done to prevent you from receiving a 0 on the Final Project if you've run out of slip days and submit it late.

 ### Regrade Requests

 Most of the labs and projects are autograded, but some questions are manually graded.
-If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **three days** of the grades being released.
+If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **two days** of the grades being released.
 If you do not submit a regrade request within this time frame, your original grade will be final.